 ISIS

 In June 2014, Sunni Jihadists declared the “Islamic State of Iraq and Syria” (ISIS).
 The forerunner group arose in 1999 and participated in military conflict against US-led forces.
 The militants eventually carved out significant territory in Iraq, and in 2015 drew increasing numbers of followers internationally.
-They were known for violent executions, sexual slavery, and the persecution of religious minorities, as well as of “apostates” and “blasphemers”, those they accused of homosexuality, and anyone who offered any opposition to their hegemony.
+They were known for violent executions, sexual slavery, and the persecution of religious minorities, “apostates” and “blasphemers”, those they accused of homosexuality, and anyone who offered any opposition to their hegemony.
 They were largely routed by December 2017, with areas under their influence returning to government control.

 Education and children’s rights

-Christians and Yezidis have reported on the discrimination in the education system, the lack of minority input on the curricula and the fact that not all schools had incorporated lessons of religious tolerance, as instructed by the Ministry of Education in 2015.
+Christians and Yazidis have reported on the discrimination in the education system, the lack of minority input on the curricula and the fact that not all schools had incorporated lessons of religious tolerance, as instructed by the Ministry of Education in 2015.

 In 2019, thousands of children were prevented from enrolling in public schools because a family member was thought to be affiliated with ISIS.